tloen/alpaca-lora/README.md

 ## 🦙🌲🤏 Alpaca-LoRA: Low-Rank LLaMA Instruct-Tuning

-**Try the pretrained model out on Colab [here](https://colab.research.google.com/drive/1eWAmesrW99p7e1nah5bipn0zikMb8XYC)!**
+- Try the pretrained model out on Colab [here](https://colab.research.google.com/drive/1eWAmesrW99p7e1nah5bipn0zikMb8XYC)

-_**Update 2023-03-19:** weights have been updated with cleaned data and prompts masked out in the loss.
-This should reduce the number of template artifacts in outputs._
+- Share custom LoRA adapters, including adapters for the larger models, [here](https://github.com/tloen/alpaca-lora/issues/52)
+- Users have created a Discord server for discussion and support [here](https://discord.gg/prbq284xX5)

 This repository contains code for reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) results using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).
-We provide an Instruct model of similar quality to `text-davinci-003` that can run [on a Raspberry Pi](https://twitter.com/miolini/status/1634982361757790209) (for research), and the code can be easily extended to the `13b`, `30b`, and `65b` models.
+We provide an Instruct model of similar quality to `text-davinci-003` that can run [on a Raspberry Pi](https://twitter.com/miolini/status/1634982361757790209) (for research), and the code is easily extended to the `13b`, `30b`, and `65b` models.

 In addition to the training code, which runs within five hours on a single RTX 4090, we publish a script for downloading and inference on the foundation model and LoRA,